L3ad Solutions

 I used to sit down to write a post and wait for something clever to land.
 Nothing came.
 So I'd close the laptop and tell myself I'd post tomorrow.
 Tomorrow turned into a week, and my social accounts looked abandoned.

 The shift happened when I stopped treating posts like they needed to be original insights.
 Instead, I started pulling from what I was already doing: a client project that solved a problem, a question someone asked me in an email, a mistake I made and fixed, a tool I was testing that day.
-I documented my actual work instead of inventing content from scratch.
-The posts felt real because they were.

-What changed wasn't my creativity—it was my source.
-I wasn't mining for ideas anymore.
 I was mining for moments.
 When you're running a business, you have dozens of these every week.
-Your own work is your best content library, and it's already sitting right in front of you.

 Takeaway